 MU 394.
 University Choir.
-Open to all university students, a select, fifty-voice mixed choir, which performs a variety of literature from all style periods.
+Open to all university students, a select mixed choir, which performs a variety of literature from all style periods.
 Audition required.
 Prerequisite: Ability to read music.
 (1)

 MU 397.
 Chamber Choir.
 To study, rehearse and perform choral works most appropriately sung by small ensemble.
-Specific attention will be given, but not limited to, the music of the Renaissance and Baroque periods.
+Audition required.
+Prerequisite: Ability to read music.
 (1)